The University of Klagenfurt is a young, vibrant & innovative university, located at the intersection of three diverse cultures.

 Faculties at the University of Klagenfurt

-The Faculty of Humanities & Education was established in 1993 and is very well established and connected in the international arena.
+The Faculty of Arts, Humanities & Education was established in 1993 and is very well established and connected in the international arena.
 The departments cover a heterogeneous spectrum of basic disciplines in the human sciences.